NetherlandsWorldwide

 Attention: Before you can use a South Korean birth certificate (Basic(Gibon) Certificate) in the Netherlands you must first have it legalised.
 Find out how to have a birth certificate legalised.

 Attention: From 1 January 2024, your child can have both your surname and your partner's surname.
 Even if your child is born abroad.
 Would you like to give your child a combined surname and is this not possible in your country of residence?
 Then go to a municipality in the Netherlands to record the choice of name.
+A registrar of the municipality will inform you which documents are required.
 You can also authorise someone to do this for you.
-Read more on the page Which surname can I choose for my child? on Rijksoverheid.nl (information in Dutch).
+Another possibility is requesting a name change through Dienst Justis (information in Dutch).
+Read more on the page Frequently asked questions about combined surnames on Rijksoverheid.nl (information in Dutch).

 Acknowledging parentage of a child